amartincolby/Rust-Quick-Guide/README.md

     /*** Type Aliases ***/

     /* Rust enables aliasing of types to different names.
 Aliases are confusingly declared with the `type` keyword.
 This is one of the few areas of Rust's syntax with which I strongly disagree. `type` is from OCaml and they should have left it there.
 Aliases are intended to enable semantic naming of broad, generic types.
-For example, below a linked list representing stops on a trip can have the type aliased so the type of the list itself provides semantic information. */
+For example, below a linked list representing stops on a trip can have the type aliased so the type of the list itself provides semantic information.
+Now, regardless of the identifier used, it could even be the dreaded "data", semantic information about what the identifier represents is not lost. */

     type TripStops = LinkedList<String>;